Go Back

 Ingredients

-• 4 cups borage leaves or flowers chopped
+• 2 to 4 cups fresh borage leaves and flowers chopped

 • 4 cups water